Flooding

 Does the success rate of flooding therapy vary among individuals?
 What are the main influencing factors?

-The success rate ranges from approximately 50-80%, depending on the severity of symptoms, treatment compliance, and psychological resilience.
-It tends to be more effective in patients with high anxiety or PTSD, but those with severe dissociation or self-harm tendencies may require additional therapies.
+The success rate is approximately 50-80%, depending on the severity of symptoms, treatment compliance, and psychological resilience.
+It tends to be more effective for patients with high anxiety or PTSD, but those with severe dissociation or self-harm tendencies may require additional therapies.
 Preparation before treatment and social support systems afterward also influence the final outcome.